 2018 Mountain Living Skills

 Learn skills you need to have when a terrible storm knocks out the power for several days in the mountains.
 These basic farm skills will help you to get by on a frugal budget in the mountains.
-Come join us from 10AM to 12 Noon to learn these basic mountain living skills.
+Come join us from 10AM to 1PM to learn these basic mountain living skills.

 March 2018 around our Vineyard

 This is part of the first 350 Katuah Muscadine to be wintered over in